v-nleaver/Hololens/hololens/hololens-troubleshooting.md

 ## Blue screen after unenrolling from Insider preview on a device flashed with an Insider build

-This is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.
-This is a **known issue**.
+This behavior is an issue affecting that affects users who are were on an Insider preview build, reflashed their HoloLens 2 with a new insider preview build, and then unenrolled from the Insider program.
+This behavior is a **known issue**.

-This doesn't affect:
+This behavior doesn't affect:

 - Users who aren't enrolled in Windows Insider
 - Insiders:
-  - If a device has been enrolled since Insider builds were version 18362.x
+  - If a device is enrolled since Insider builds were version 18362.x
   - If they flashed an Insider signed 19041.x build AND stay enrolled in the Insider program

 Work-around: